AidenAR/Tic_Tac_Toe/README.md

 The game state is stored in a 2D list called board and is updated each time a player makes a move.
 The game checks for a win or a tie after each move.

+To run: ensure you install PySimpleGUI with the following command: pip install pysimplegui

 <img width="314" alt="image" src="https://user-images.githubusercontent.com/88297517/214177371-f265443e-020c-4e1e-ab8e-be1fe8198011.png">